Reducing Noise Exposure with Administrative and Engineering Controls

 Many employers use personal protective equipment (PPE) such as ear plugs or ear muffs to reduce employee exposure to damaging sound as their first line of defense.
-However, the Occupational Safety and Health Administration (OSHA) states in 29 CFR 1910.95(b)(1) that, “. . . feasible administrative or engineering controls shall be utilized to control employee exposure to high sound levels and PPE should only be used when these controls fail to reduce sound levels below regulatory standards."
+However, the Occupational Safety and Health Administration (OSHA) states in 29 Code of Federal Regulations (CFR) 1910.95(b)(1) that, “. . . feasible administrative or engineering controls shall be utilized to control employee exposure to high sound levels and PPE should only be used when these controls fail to reduce sound levels below regulatory standards."

-Engineering controls are defined as, "Methods of controlling employee exposures by modifying the source or reducing the quantity of contaminants released into the workroom environment" (Fundamentals of Industrial Hygiene, 3rd edition, published by National Safety Council, 1988).
-Noise control products are used to provide an engineered solution for reducing employee noise exposure.
-There are some product types you can consider to help implement a noise control plan.
+Engineering controls are defined as, "Methods of controlling employee exposures by modifying the source or reducing the quantity of contaminants released into the workroom environment" (Fundamentals of Industrial Hygiene, - 6th Edition, published by National Safety Council, 2012).
+Equipment or machinery maintenance is the first engineering control to consider and it’s so obvious it’s often overlooked.
+Regular lubrication and repacement of worn bearings, belts and other consumable machinery components can significantly impact noise levels.

-Noise control materials can be cut, shaped and applied to most surfaces.
-Convoluted Foam Sheets are used when low and mid-range frequency sound absorption is required.
+One general category of room treatments is comprised of products that can be cut, shaped and applied to most surfaces.
+Acoustic foam sheets or convoluted acoustical foam is used when low and mid-range frequency sound absorption is required.
 These sheets are suited to lining machine surfaces, cabinets, guards, walls, enclosures, ducts, privacy panels, computer rooms and recording studios.
-Foam Rolls are used when high frequency sound absorption is required and they are ideally suited for lining machine surfaces, cabinets, guards, walls, enclosures, ducts, plenums, housings and sound traps.
+Acoustical foam rolls are used when high frequency sound absorption is required and they are ideally suited for lining machine surfaces, cabinets, guards, walls, enclosures, ducts, plenums, housings and sound traps.
 Quilted Rolls absorb sound similarly to the foam sheets and rolls, and should be used when ASTM-E84 Class I fire performance is desired.

 Ready-to-use noise control products are pre-engineered and are designed for easy installation.
 Wall blankets mount on walls, ceilings and equipment by using grommets and are impervious to dirt, grease and solvents.
 Steel and fabric panels are a decorative option and mount on any flat surface.
 Portable screens are good to use in areas when temporary noise reduction is required.
 Overhead sound baffles and acoustical ceiling tiles are used to reduce reverberations and eliminate sound reflection from the ceiling in environments such as factories, gymnasiums and atriums.